mwuf15/Sonnie/README.md

 # Sonnie
-A fun interactive solar monitor app.
+A fun interactive solar monitoring app.
 Sonnie will use his emotions to tell you how your solar system is doing currently.

 ## Getting Started